cginfinity/ignite-docs-v2/blog/2020-06-30-test-odata-service.md

 :::caution

-Note: The request body must only contain the data you want to UPDATE.
+The request body must only contain the data you want to UPDATE.

 :::